Can you take galantamine every night to have more lucid dreams? And is it safe or wise to do so?

 Taking galantamine frequently—let’s say you try taking it nightly for a period or you take it most nights of the week—can increase your chances of side effects like nausea, dry mouth, trouble falling or staying asleep, or poor sleep quality.
 Plus, if you aren’t sleeping well when you are supposed to be in REM sleep, the stage most associated with lucidity, it could defeat the purpose of trying to lucid dream.

 Taking galantamine every night for a period of time would also have an effect of the substance building up in your system, given its half-life.
 Although this could further increase chances of lucid dreaming, it could also increase your chance of experiencing adverse effects.
+On the other hand, you might also become tolerant of galantamine if you take it daily for a prolonged period so that your chance of lucidity reduces.
+This hasn't yet been studied in lucid dreamers, but the side effects of dream recall and vividness (which are related to lucidity) do tend to occur less over a cholinergic treatment course, suggesting the possibility of tolerance.

 Most importantly, you should remember that it is challenging to devote the mental energy to induce a lucid dream every night, particularly if you have a busy schedule or have trouble getting sufficient, quality sleep.
 So if you do not have a highly focused mind for recognizing the dream state, galantamine isn’t likely to work and may just give you intense and bizarre dreams, nightmares, or side effects, which wouldn’t be productive or pleasant.